 Understanding BP's Unusual Options Activity

-Shares of BP (NYSE:BP) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $26.97.
+Shares of BP (NYSE:BP) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $25.63.

 - Option Type: TRADE